Close Menu

 The first thing I noticed when starting Metal Gear Solid Delta: Snake Eater is how smooth everything moves at 60 stable frames per second.
 I played the original back in the day on PlayStation 2, and the difference is brutal.
 That version already seemed advanced for its time, but here the jungle feels much more real: dynamic lighting completely changes the atmosphere, sun rays passing through the treetops or rain hitting the vegetation achieve an immersion that we could only imagine before.

-Analysis Of Metal Gear Solid Delta Snake Eater 1
+Analysis of Metal Gear Solid Delta Snake Eater 1

 Video Analysis